 The thunder sound effect proved to successful.
 I purchased a piece of aluminum sheet metal and hit it with a hammer.

-My personal composition was done in collaboration with the lead production engineer, Zachary Schoensiegel and choreographer Kendal Clay.
+My composition was done in collaboration with the lead production engineer, Zachary Schoensiegel and choreographer Kendal Clay.

 We created a cold, synthesized landscape that slowly morphs into something warmer.
 I achieved my end of this compositionally through three sections, varying in key, tempo, and instrumentation.